 According to Dr. Caudle, parents should be actively involved in all facets of their child's life, including their online communications.
 “Understanding what's going on with your child is the key to the prevention of bullying,” says Dr. Caudle.
 Parents who are proactively involved with their children’s interactions online are subsequently able to monitor these interactions more closely.

-Dr. Caudle advises that, in addition to interacting more with their children, parents should also take the necessary preventive measures to create safe places for their children to get away from cyber-bullying.
-“The home should be a safe place where open discussion is not only allowed, but invited,” says Dr. Caudle.
-Parental supervision and involvement in a child’s social interactions allows for a sense of comfort and protection from bullying.
+Dr. Caudle advises that, in addition to interacting more with their children, parents should also take preventive measures by creating safe spaces for their kids.
+“The home should be a safe place where open discussion is not only allowed, but encouraged,” says Dr. Caudle.

 Dr. Caudle also notes that one must not forget about the bullies themselves.
-Often, bullying is a cry for help and can usually be traced to a time when the bully was in fact a victim of this type of behavior.
-Thus, creating a safe environment where one’s child feels comfortable enough to talk about being bullied can help put a stop to bullying before it ever starts.
+Often, bullying is a cry for help and can usually be traced to a time when the bully was victimized.
+Creating a safe environment where a child can feel comfortable talking about being bullied can help put a stop to bullying before it ever starts.